Sharmineroz/camera_mouse/README.md

 	![](https://fthmb.tqn.com/8RXiZpXD8aWejfm2a74pOurmgyY=/400x0/id_anim_drawrect-56a246ba5f9b58b7d0c89194.gif)

-	Then by tyíng "q", it will pop an image showing wour selection, if correct, type "q" again, if not, type "z" to select againg.
+	Then by typng "q", it will pop an image showing wour selection, if correct, type "q" again, if not, type "z" to select again.

 	![](https://raw.githubusercontent.com/Sharmineroz/camera_mouse/master/screenshots/Screenshot%20%283%29.png)

-5. If eriting went right it deploy a window similar to the image below.
-Showing a red dot over the hand and a blue grid fr location purposes.
+5. If everything went right it deploys a window similar to the image below.
+Showing a red dot over the hand and a blue grid for location purposes.

 ![](https://raw.githubusercontent.com/Sharmineroz/camera_mouse/master/screenshots/Screenshot%20%284%29.png).